bxdoan/bxdoan/README.md

 <div align="center">

-> Life shrinks or expands in proportion to one’s courage.
+> You can’t fall if you don’t climb.
+But there’s no joy in living your whole life on the ground.

-> — Anais Nin —
+> — Unknown —

 </div>